-We have received verbal indications from the majority of the holders of outstanding shares of our preferred stock and holders of non-mandatorily convertible notes that such holders intend to convert their shares and their notes, respectively, into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.
+We have received verbal indications from the majority of the holders of outstanding shares of our preferred stock and holders of nonmandatorily convertible notes that such holders intend to convert their shares and their notes, respectively, into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.

 Immediately prior to the completion of this offering, we expect that a majority of the holders of outstanding shares of our preferred stock and holders of non-mandatorily convertible notes will convert such shares and notes into shares of our common stock.
 However, such holders are not obligated to convert such shares and notes and, as a result, there is no guarantee that such holders will do so.
 In the event that such holders opt not to convert such shares and notes, they will remain preferred stockholders and noteholders, respectively, and may be entitled to additional rights and preferences compared to the holders of our common stock, including the investors in this offering.
-In addition, as the consolidated financial statements and the related notes to such financial statements included in this prospectus assume the conversion of such preferred stock and notes into shares of our common stock immediately prior to the completion of this offering, the failure of such holders to convert such shares of preferred stock and notes would affect how investors in this offering should read the financial information in such financial statements and notes.
+In addition, as the consolidated financial statements and the related notes to such financial statements included in this prospectus assume the conversion of such preferred stock and notes into shares of our common stock immediately prior to the completion of this offering, the failure of such holders to convert such shares of preferred stock and notes.

-The proceeds of our offering will be held in a standard corporate checking account (rather than an escrow account) until this offering closes, it is possible that creditors of the company could attach these funds.
+The proceeds of our offering will not be held in an escrow account and will be immediately placed in a standard corporate checking account, thus it is possible that creditors of the company could attach these funds.

-Our management will have sole control over the withdrawal of funds in this offering.
-We have not made arrangements to place the funds in an escrow account with a third-party escrow agent due to the costs involved.
-As a result, investors are subject to the risk that creditors could attach these funds during the offering process.
+Our management will have sole control over the withdrawal of funds in this offering and any funds raised from the offering will be immediately available to us for our immediate use.
+We have not made arrangements to place such funds in an escrow, trust or similar account with any third-party agent due to the costs involved.
+As a result, investors are subject to the risk that creditors could attach these funds.